NarendraPatwardhan/earthly/docs/basics/part-6-importing.md

 VERSION 0.6
 FROM golang:1.15-alpine3.13
 WORKDIR /go-example
-IMPORT ./service AS my_service
+IMPORT ./services/service-one AS my_service

 build:
-    FROM my_service+docker
+    FROM my_service+deps
     COPY main.go .
     RUN go build -o build/go-example main.go
     SAVE ARTIFACT build/go-example /go-example AS LOCAL build/go-example
 ```
-In this example, we assume there is a `service` directory that contains its own Earthfile.
+In this example, we assume there is a `./services/service-one` directory that contains its own Earthfile.
 We import it and then use the `AS` keyword to give it an alias.

 Then, in our `+build` target we can inherit from any target in the imported Earthfile by passing `alias+target-name`.
-In this case the Earthfile in the service directory has a target named `+docker`.
+In this case the Earthfile in the service directory has a target named `+deps`.

 ## More Examples